gvwilson/sensibleadventures/beneath-coriandel/beneath-coriandel.md

 lesson to find him loitering outside the fiddle mender's on the other side of the street.
 Just the sight of him stole my breath away.

-It took me a few weeks to realize that I was still afraid of being smothered.
+It took me a few weeks to realize that I still felt like I was being smothered.
 The feeling grew stronger every day.
 It was bad enough that my aunt wanted me to be a fairytale princess, prim and proper, just like she and my sainted mother had been when they were my age.
 But now there was Vurt.
 He asked me one